garfix/nli-go/doc/remarks.md

+# 2020-10-31

+I started indexing predicate to knowledge base / knowledge base function, in the problem solver, for speed.
+It made the blocks world test 1/8th faster.
+More importantly, this allows the system to scale up to many more knowledge bases, because finding the handler for a predicate is now reduced from O(n) to O(1).

 # 2020-10-28

 I used the database to store the 2D grid of the space algorithm.
 This is not good practise, so I want a n-dimensional datatype and I want it to be sparse.
 Let's call it matrix.
 Let's specify a default value.